Ashwin-Dara/RAJA-lib/design/FUNCTIONALITY.md

 }
 ```

-- Path Following: maybe something in the future?
-Have not planned how to implement this?
+- Path Following: Planned for sometime in the future.

 ### Driver Control
     - Rising Edge Controller